Old Argyll House

 With a large sitting room with open fire, wood-panelled dining room with open fire, kitchen-breakfast room with Aga, downstairs snug with big TV, DVD and wood-burner, plus a games room and a separate snooker room, the living accommodation is flexible and comfortable enough to suit most types of parties.

-The 2.5 acre garden, like the house, is absolutely unique.
+The 2.5 acre garden, like the house, is unique.
 Originally built by the family of the Duke of Argyll in 1693, the house was owned in Victorian times by the Younger family, who founded the amazing Benmore Gardens a couple of miles away, which still contain the tallest trees in the UK.
 They also planted a huge variety here.
 With streams, waterfalls and a huge variety of plants, it's simply a stunning garden.